 This course provides a broad introduction and awareness of the threat of bio- and agro-terrorism to national and global security.
-In-depth discussions will provide a comprehensive coverage of biological and chemical agents and the threat they pose to society.
-A review of global concerns for bio-security including the history of biological warfare, bioterrorism, concerns for agro-terrorism and current initiatives in bio-defense will be included.
-Cursory reviews of specific agents, diseases caused, detection methods and consequence management and follow up considerations will also be considered including topics within GAO food processing security and recalls; security in container storage and import/export controls; meat, poultry and fish contaminant vulnerabilities and water and sewage monitoring.
+In depth discussions will provide a comprehensive coverage of biological and chemical agents and the threat they pose to society.
+A review of global concerns for bio-security including the history of biological warfare, bioterrorism, concerns for agro-terrorism, and current initiatives in bio-defense will be included.
+Cursory reviews will also be included of specific agents, diseases caused, detection methods, and consequence management and follow up considerations, including topics within: GAO food processing security and recalls, security in container storage and import/export controls, meat, poultry, and fish contaminant vulnerabilities, and water and sewage monitoring.
 Code C

 HLS 250.
-Capstone First Responder Computer Simulation Exercise (3-0-3)
+Capstone First Responder Computer Simulation Exercise I (3-0-3)

-This capstone course is an advanced applications, outcome-based research project designed to encompass all concepts and applications studied throughout the Homeland Security Certificate and/or Degree programs.
-Course requirements integrate all prior coursework in an applied and experiential framework through case studies, exercises, applied research and analytical activities.
-Course content will be entirely real-world focused, instructor guided and student driven.
-The course provides a complete real-world problem identification approach to solution-application in a comprehensive outcome-based, performance-measured program using the Advanced Combat and Tactical Simulations (ACATS) software designed and developed by Lawrence Livermore National Labs at the University of California, Livermore.
+This capstone course is an advanced applications, outcome-based, research project designed to encompass all concepts and applications studied throughout the Homeland Security Certificate and/or Degree programs.
+Course requirements integrate all prior coursework in an applied and experiential framework through case studies, exercises, applied research, and analytical activities.
+Course content will be entirely real-world focused, instructor guided, and student driven.
+The course provides a complete real-world problem-identification to solution-application in a comprehensive outcome-based performance-measured program using the Advanced Combat and Tactical Simulations (ACATS) software designed and developed by Lawrence Livermore National Labs at the University of California, Livermore.
 Natural and manmade disasters will be addressed and exercise scenarios generated for each with follow-on exercise and simulation opportunities and executions.
+This course is part of a two course sequence including HLS-250 & HLS-251.
 Code C